-Westside Regional Medical Center's Freestanding Emergency Room (FSED) in Davie is open with normal operating hours.
+Westside Regional Medical Center's Emergency Room in Davie has returned to normal operation, providing 24/7 emergency care.

 Emergency room in Plantation, Florida

 When minutes matter and you need emergency care close to home, you can depend on Westside Regional Medical Center to provide quick, superior emergency medical attention.
 Our ER physicians are board certified in emergency medicine and provide care for patients of all ages.

 We have two convenient ER locations in west Broward County—at our hospital in Plantation and a freestanding emergency room in Davie.